 The pre-occupational therapy track within the recreational therapy degree can provide the student with the background needed for application to the graduate degree in the occupational therapy.
-The occupational therapy doctorate is offered at The University of Toledo in the College of Education, Health Science and Human Service.
+The occupational therapy doctorate is offered at The University of Toledo in the College of Health and Human Service.

-UT Pre-Occupational Therapy Requirements - 6 hours OCCT 2550 Purposeful Living Role of Occupational Therapist One course from any other track or an elective approved by faculty adviser
+UT Pre-Occupational Therapy Requirements - 6 hours BIOL 1120 Survey of Biology OCCT 2550 Purposeful Living Role of Occupational Therapist